-Running a business event takes more organising than many people realise.
+Running a business event takes more organizing than many people realize.
 There are multiple threads to pull together, none of which are as simple as they first appear.
-One of the guiding principles to organising an event, then ensuring it runs as smoothly as possible, is to allow plenty of time.
+One of the guiding principles to organizing an event, then ensuring it runs as smoothly as possible, is to allow plenty of time.
 Start planning months before the event itself.
 If it’s a big event, a year or more in the planning is not unheard of when popular venues need hiring.

 Here are 4 tips to make your business event the success you hope for:

 Know Your Purpose

 Businesses run events for all kinds of different reasons: